jhalborg/expo-docs/versions/v25.0.0/sdk/segment.md

 Segment requires separate write keys for iOS and Android.
 You will need to log in to Segment to recieve these <https://segment.com/docs/guides/setup/how-do-i-find-my-write-key/>

+Note: The parameters must match this exact case.
+For example, `iOSWriteKey` will not work.

 #### Arguments

 Accepts an object with the following keys: